hidayathms/ansible/README.md

  when you are just using the varialble only then you dont need to place quotes insted use it directly {{ENV}}

  when you are  the varialble between line only then place quotes insted  example " Name of the environment {{ENV}}"

+# if task one is failure other task will not execute
+ To resolve this need to include this command in task level i.e "ignore_errors: true"